scala/docs.scala-lang/_overviews/collections-2.13/overview.md

 All these collections get displayed with `toString` in the same way they are written above.

-All collections support the API provided by `Traversable`, but specialize types wherever this makes sense.
-For instance the `map` method in class `Traversable` returns another `Traversable` as its result.
+All collections support the API provided by `Iterable`, but specialize types wherever this makes sense.
+For instance the `map` method in class `Iterable` returns another `Iterable` as its result.
 But this result type is overridden in subclasses.
 For instance, calling `map` on a `List` yields again a `List`, calling it on a `Set` yields again a `Set` and so on.

     scala> List(1, 2, 3) map (_ + 1)
     res0: List[Int] = List(2, 3, 4)